vorce/gonz/README.md

 - theme-name: Optional name of the theme to use, defaults to "default"
 - output-directory: Optional name of the build/output directory.
 Defaults to "./build"

+### `gonz.serve` [output-directory]

+Serves the built site for local development.

+Arguments:
+- output-directory: Optional name of the build/output directory to serve files from.
+Defaults to "./build"

 ### `gonz.purge [output-directory]`

 Removes all files related to the site.
 This can give you a fresh start.
 Mostly used for manual testing new sites easily.